knarbmakes/ifworldscollide/README.md

   * You spend ONE AP each time you want to activate either one or multiple units together (see Formations below)
   * Each unit may only be activated once per round.
   * AP not used in a round are carried over to future rounds, for a maximum of 10 AP per player.
+  * AP can be used to perform other effects, such as some abilities, tactics, or adding a bonus to Knack Rolls (see below).

 3. **UNIT ACTIVATIONS** After gaining AP in the second phase, the player with the LOWEST value of accumulated points begins unit activations first.
 Resolve ties in AP with a dice roll.
   * Players alternate activations until they either run out of units to activate, run out of AP, or decide to stop and save their points for later rounds.